-Hosting account on lynx, onza, and yali
+Hosting accounts on lynx, onza, and yali

-Custom exim filter files
+Custom Exim filter files

 If you are using a custom Exim filter file, you can use this command to forward with SRS:

 pipe "srs-forward email@example.com"